bplmaps/lmec-main-site/content/event/taiwo-elite-capture.md

 ---
 {{< alert-box title="Cross-listed event" icon="fas fa-exchange-alt" >}}This event is co-organized with BPL Adult Programs.{{< /alert-box >}}

+> At 3:30 pm the same day, join us for another event with Olúfẹ́mi O. Táíwò, [Justice Near and Far: A Roundtable on Organizing for Local and Global Climate Justice]()

 ### About this event

 {{< figure src="/uploads/2022-09-15/untitled-design-10.png" caption="" class="figure-right" >}}